-The Thunderbird School of Global Management, part of the School of Sustainability at Arizona State University, is the academic partner for Global Compact Network USA.
+Thunderbird School of Global Management, an affiliate of the School of Sustainability at Arizona State University, is the academic partner for Global Compact Network USA.

 In January 2020, Network USA selected Thunderbird School of Global Management, part of Arizona State University, as its Institutional Partner.
 As Network USA’s knowledge partner, Thunderbird and other schools within ASU will support members’ work through wide-ranging activities to achieve the UN Sustainable Development Goals (SDGs), including initiatives such as the Young SDG Innovators Program and the SDG Pioneers, which are implemented by Thunderbird.

 Richard Pearl, chairman of the board of the Global Compact Network USA, said Thunderbird’s deep expertise in corporate social responsibility and its longstanding history of partnering with the corporate sector are huge assets for the UN Global Compact.

 “We are thrilled to partner with Thunderbird.
 Thunderbird showed us how passionate they were about the work.
 Dr. Khagram’s longstanding involvement with the Global Compact also was an important factor in our decision.”

 –Richard Pearl, Chairman of the Board, Network USA

 Thunderbird School of Global Management is the world’s premier leadership and management institution.
 As part of Arizona State University, we are able to draw on multiple disciplines of excellence to empower leaders across sectors with future-ready skills to thrive in an increasingly interconnected and rapidly changing global economy.